Fraunhofer-AISEC/cpg/tutorial.md

 This gives us a triple of the array index, the array capacity and a reference to the node in the graph.

-Lastly, we can make use of the `filter` function to return only those nodes where the evaluated index is greater or equal to the capacity, leading to an out of bounds error, and a possible program crash.
+Lastly, we can make use of the `filter` function to return only those nodes where the evaluated index is greater or equal to the capacity, leading to an out-of-bounds error, and a possible program crash.

 ```kotlin
 [9] expr.filter { it.first >= it.second }